-GASB Statement No. 95, Postponement of the Effective Dates of Certain Authoritative Guidance, (GASB 95) was issued in May 2020 and the primary objective of this Statement is to provide temporary relief to governments and other stakeholders in light of the COVID-19 pandemic.
-That objective is accomplished by postponing the effective dates of certain provisions in Statements and Implementation Guides that first became effective or are scheduled to become effective for periods after June 15, 2018, and later.
-The College adopted GASB 95 for the June 30, 2020, reporting year.
+In May 2020, GASB issued Statement No. 95, Postponement of the Effective Dates of Certain Authoritative Guidance (GASB 95).
+GASB 95 provides temporary relief to governments and other stakeholders in light of the COVID-19 pandemic.
+That objective is accomplished by postponing the effective dates of certain provisions in Statements and Implementation Guides that first became effective or are scheduled to become effective for periods beginning after June 15, 2018, and later.